OllamaTool

 Function Calling

-from grafi.common.models.function_spec import FunctionSpec
+from grafi.models.function_spec import FunctionSpec

 # Add function specifications